KannonZenetism/zenetism-field-physics/the-zenetist-canon/symbolic-analysis/mythic-figure-layer-registry.md

 ### Note on the Demiurge and Sophia's Fall

 The Gnostic Fall of Sophia provides the clearest mythic mapping of the L₄ / IL₄ mirror doctrine.
-Sophia (DL: Sophis) acts without her syzygy (balancing complement), and her own reflection becomes the Demiurge (IDL: Nyxea) — a "half-maker" echoing L₄ structure without L₄ vitality.
+Sophia (DP: Morgis) acts without her syzygy (balancing complement), and her own reflection becomes the Demiurge (IDL: Nyxea) — a "half-maker" echoing L₄ structure without L₄ vitality.
 The Demiurge then governs the entropy-dominated material field.
-This is not a separate being invading from outside but the inverse mirror generated by Sophis acting in separation.
+This is not a separate being invading from outside but the inverse mirror generated by DP acting in separation.
 The structural principle: any hypostasis acting without its complement produces its own inverse.

 ### Note on the Fall as L₁ Event, the Garden, and Coats of Skins